 What to buy in Budapest Central Market?

-- Tokaji Wine: Hungary’s famous sweet dessert wine.
+- Tokaji Wine: The world-famous sweet dessert wine from the Tokaj region.

 Does Budapest Central Market take cards?